bem/bem-sdk/packages/deps/README.md

     dependencies.map(e => console.log(e.vertex.id + ' => ' + e.dependOn.id));
 })().catch(e => console.error(e.stack));
 // header => logo
-// logo => link
 // page => page_view
 // page => page_view_404
 // page => header
 // page => body
 // page => footer
-// root => page
 ```

-This code will load the project's dependencies with default setting and print it to console in a readable format.
+This code will load the project's dependencies with default settings (for the `desktop` set) and print it to console in a readable format.

-By default it loads dependencies for the `desktop` level set which includes only `common` layer.
-So the tool will search `*.deps.js` files only in the `common.blocks` directory.

 Let's try to search `*.deps.js` files with dependencies in the `common.blocks` and `development.blocks` directories.
 To do it we will use the `development` set, which includes both `common` and `development` sets.
 Pass the set's name in the `platform` field.